inthroxify/inthroxify.github.io/_posts/2016-10-26-seven-zip-create-archive-from-file-containing-pathnames.md

 ---
 layout: post
-title: 7zip: Create an archive from a file containing pathnames
+title: "7zip: Create an archive from a file containing pathnames"
 ---

     7z a -spf2 -t7z -ir@"files_to_include.txt" blah.7z